noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 #### config files

 - `root/build.sbt` : build definition: configures the project build, project settings,library dependencies, etc,
-  - any `whatever.sbt` takes part in the build definition
   - the location of this file defines the project root
+  - in multi-project builds you can place a scoped `build.sbt` in the base dir for that project
+    - SBT recommends putting all project declarations and settings in the root build.sbt
   - can contain: `val`, `lazy val` and `def` expressions
     - Typically, lazy vals are used instead of vals to avoid initialization order problems.
 - `root/project/build.properties`: configures sbt